germanitjobs/awesome-jobs-in-germany/README.md

 This is a markdown-list of our current job listings in markdown format.
 If you watch this repository by clicking the button on the top, you'll get notified of new jobs inside GitHub.

 Who we are: German IT Jobs helps you find and get your dream job in Germany.
 Apply with us, we'll do the rest for you.
-Read more about our process [here](http://www.germanitjobs.com/easy-job-application-process/)
+Read more about our process [here](http://germanitjobs.com).
+You can also find the [perfect CV for Germany](https://github.com/germanitjobs/perfect-german-cv) on our github page.

 ## Open positions
 * [JavaScript Frontend Developer (m/f) in Berlin, Germany](http://germanitjobs.com/job/javascript-frontend-developer-mf)